-- 8.1 It is recommended that the following should be sought by way of legal agreement: - The provision of an affordable housing contribution; - Long term maintenance of landscaping, open space and non-adopted drainage and highways and associated street lighting.
+- 8.1 It is recommended to members that that the following should be sought by way of legal agreement: - The provision of an affordable housing contribution of £18,831; - Long term maintenance of landscaping, open space and non-adopted drainage and highways and associated street lighting.

-These requirements are considered to meet the tests set out in Paragraph 204 of the NPPF.
+These requirements are considered to meet the tests set out in Paragraph 56 of the NPPF (2018).
 Given the scheme, there is a need for a number of highway related works that would be undertaken under Section 278 of the Highways Act.
 These works can be conditioned.